 Native Dancer is the broodmare sire of Bold Captive (dam of Skywalker), Close Embrace (dam of Regal Embrace), Ten Cents A Dance (dam of Versailles Treaty), Flight Dancer (dam of Misty Gallore and Minstrella), as well as champion Godetia, Timeless Moment, Momigi, General Assembly, and the full brothers Royal & Regal and Regal & Royal.

 Native Dancer is the common ancestor of a very high percentage of the top Thoroughbreds in the world today.
 Through his grandsons Northern Dancer and Mr. Prospector, the two most fashionable sire lines today, the name Native Dancer is seen in pedigrees everywhere.
 Icecapade through his son Wild Again is also very prominent.
 Other branches from the Raise A Native line such as Majestic Prince, Exclusive Native/Affirmed, and Alydar are within many high class pedigrees.
-Two other grandsons of Native Dancer, Sharpen Up and Sea-Bird have many descendants, which have bred on.
+Two other grandsons of Native Dancer, Sharpen Up and Sea-Bird have many descendants, which have bred on with distinction.
 These lines are constantly crossed with one and another to spectacular results, thus creating inbreeding to Native Dancer.

 It is this reason that there are many pedigree experts who believe that Native Dancer is the key source of unsoundness in today’s thoroughbreds.
 That he was a very large muscled horse with legs that were perceived as not strong enough to support such a massive frame under racing conditions, and a good many of his descendants are of similar build is the precise reason for the controversy.
 His two most prominent grandsons Northern Dancer and Mr. Prospector were not the soundest of race horses, Raise A Native, a big bodied horse, was retired after only four starts due to leg injuries.
 It must be said though that there are many closely related horses to Native Dancer and also horses that have two or more crosses to him that have been very sound and superior runners as well.
 Nijinsky, Affirmed, Pebbles, Kris, The Minstrel, Gone West, Genuine Risk, Alysheba are just a few who had no big issues with leg troubles and also had very good racing careers.